sigsum/ansible/docs/rst/docsite/example_sigsum.rst

 This is not done by this role collection and the user of this role needs to setup a reverse proxy.

-The secondary configuration needs to have the internal endpoint reachable for the primary log to communicate with it.
+The secondary configuration needs to have the internal endpoint reachable for the primary node to communicate with it.

 .. code-block:: yaml